LucasDelfino92/morrowindsharp/setup.md

 ![Manual download](MO2/manual_download.png)

-This option downloads the archive straight to your computer.
-To install it, you will need to add it to your mod manager, or follow the installation instructions provided by the mod author.
+This option downloads the archive to your computer.
+You will need to manually add the mod to your mod manager in order to install it.
 For the most part, mods that should be installed *without* the use of a mod manager will have this download option as the only available method.

 For this first part of the guide, files will be downloaded using the manual download option exclusively.
 For the second part of the guide, files will be downloaded using the mod manager download option.
-All in all, this makes the first part of the guide more tedious in spite of its smaller size.

 ## UTILITIES AND TOOLS

 ### [**Morrowind Code Patch**](https://www.nexusmods.com/morrowind/mods/19510)

 Directly patches bugs in Morrowind.exe, which can't be otherwise fixed by installing mods.
-It is a must-have utility for anyone who plays Morrowind.

 - Manually download **Morrowind Code Patch** (Main files).
 - Extract the contents of the file in your Morrowind **Root** folder (**C:\Games\Morrowind**).
 Doing so correctly should place a **Morrowind Code Patch.exe** in the same folder as your **Morrowind.exe**.